This article discusses troubleshooting solutions for issues encountered monitoring or filtering student web browsing.

 - If you've verified the above are set correctly, then it could be that you have to clear your cache.
 See here for more information: DNS Web Filter Troubleshooting

-How do I know the Chrome web filter is working?
+How do I know the Chrome or Edge Chromium web filter is working?

-What do I do if I see 0 web traffic requests in the Chrome web filter reports?
+What do I do if I see 0 web traffic requests in the Chrome / Edge web filter reports?

-- Verify that you've deployed the Chrome web filtering extension to be Force Installed on organizational units containing student accounts in your Google Admin Console (device-only OUs will not properly deploy the extension, since it is based at the account-level).
+- Verify that you've deployed the web filtering extension to be Force Installed on organizational units containing student accounts in your Google Admin Console or Microsoft Admin Console (device-only OUs will not properly deploy the extension, since it is based at the account-level).

 - Verify that those same student organizational units are enabled for account monitoring in your Bark Settings.

-- Lastly, make sure that the Bark G Suite marketplace app is set as On for Everyone so that we have the proper permissions to monitor student accounts.
+- If on G Suite, make sure that the Bark G Suite marketplace app is set as On for Everyone so that we have the proper permissions to monitor student accounts.
 To check for an adjust the marketplace app permissions if applicable, see here.

 (Don't worry, doing this won't cause us to start monitoring Staff -- as you can see, monitoring of organizational units is configured within the Bark Settings).

-How do I know the Chrome web monitoring extension is working?
+How do I know the Chrome / Edge Chromium web monitoring extension is working?

-You will know that the Chrome web monitoring extension is working in a few different ways.
+You will know that the web monitoring extension is working in a few different ways.

 From the admin side: